CS3219-AY2526Sem1/cs3219-ay2526s1-project-g31/README.md

 ## Set up
 Each microservice has its own `README.md` file with instructions on how to set up and run the microservice individually.
 Please refer to those files for individual microservice setup.

+1. `npm install -g yarn`
+2. run `yarn install` in shared folder first before setting up the rest of the microservices.

+## Running with Docker
 Copy `.env.example` to `.env` and modify the environment variables as needed.

 Run the following commands to run the dev environment in a docker container: